United Kingdom

 Carbon taxation

 As explored above, the UK uses a variety of different mechanisms, including multiple taxes, to price carbon.
 Carbon pricing currently covers different sectors and businesses through the UK ETS, the Climate Change Levy, and the Carbon Price Support.
 This means that different products and activities pay a different effective carbon price per tonne of CO2e.
 There has been particular attention to disparities in how gas and electricity are taxed.
-This will become especially important as the UK continues to shift to greener sources of electricity generation, and the Climate Change Committee (CCC) has suggested shifting the focus away from taxing electricity bills.[7]
+This will become especially important as the UK continues to shift to greener sources of electricity generation, and the Climate Change Committee (CCC) has suggested shifting the focus away from taxing electricity bills.[11]
+In response, the UK government reconfirmed the intention to rebalance the costs placed on energy bills away from the electricity to incentivise electrification and accelerate the shift away from the volatile global commodity markets.
 Potential changes include the introduction of road pricing, which is technology-neutral, to make up for the loss of Fuel Duty revenue as petrol and diesel vehicles becomes less common.
-A ‘Green VAT’ rate would give favourable VAT treatment to sustainably-sourced products, and may be particularly appealing to the public.[8]
+A ‘Green VAT’ rate would give favourable VAT treatment to sustainably-sourced products, and may be particularly appealing to the public.[12]
 The government has already introduced a temporary zero-rate for VAT applying to energy-saving installations in residential buildings until 2027, and may consider applying a similar rate to other products.
-Some scholars, however, assert that VAT reductions are not an effective means of reducing emissions, as they reduce the tax base, can increase administrative burden, and subsidise wealthy households to the same extent that they help poorer households.[9]
+Some scholars, however, assert that VAT reductions are not an effective means of reducing emissions, as they reduce the tax base, can increase administrative burden, and subsidise wealthy households to the same extent that they help poorer households.[13]
 An alternative is keeping a flat VAT rate and providing direct subsidies for climate-related products and services.

 Another potential change in this area is a broader, more uniform method of pricing carbon across the country through an economy-wide carbon tax.
 This idea has seen some support from industry and advocacy groups.[14]
 Impacts of an economy-wide carbon tax, including efficacy and administrative burden, could vary greatly by its design.
 Given that new taxes are often unpopular with the public, which can narrow the tax base,[15] taxes might also be designed with the aim of being politically palatable, and to ensure that their impacts are not regressive.
 The IMF has suggested that target cash transfers to lower income households may be particularly effective in developed economies like the UK.[16]
 One example is coupling a carbon tax with a dividend that goes towards households below a certain income threshold.[17]